 As is often the case in a small city, Grain Valley doesn't have a public transportation system that people use for their commute.

 The people who call Grain Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grain Valley residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Grain Valley include Irish, English, French , and Italian.
+Important ancestries of people in Grain Valley include Irish, English, Italian, and French .

 The most common language spoken in Grain Valley is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Spanish and French.